8 Things Every Traveler Should Know Before Going to Cancun

 Most tourism venues, hotels, and restaurants will accept either—though it’s worth exchanging your dollars to pesos in advance in order to avoid having to convert currencies in your head or being scammed when using a credit card.

 Mexico perfected the all-inclusive—the stress-free all-for-one-price package that ensures you never lose your wallet on the beach or by the pool again.
 After all, that’s what swim-up bars were meant for, right?
 Getting a drink in your hand as fast as possible while the kids (if they’re even in the picture) are burning off energy in the shallow end of the pool?
 Cancún’s Hotel Zone is saturated with options.
-Hyatt Ziva Cancun is the newest family-friendly all-inclusive to hit the Hotel Zone, whose exhaustive menu of daily activities includes theater shows, water sports, yoga classes, and tequila tastings.
+Hyatt Ziva Cancun is a family-friendly all-inclusive whose exhaustive menu of daily activities includes theater shows, water sports, yoga classes, and tequila tastings.
 Looking for romance?
 The adults-only Le Blanc Spa is sophisticated and luxurious, with 24-hour butlers and an impressive spa.
-The Hard Rock Hotel is far more lively, with none-stop entertainment like live music and poolside parties that extend well past dark.
+The Hard Rock Hotel is far more lively, with non-stop entertainment like live music and poolside parties that extend well past dark.

 Then again, maybe that whole pay-for-everything-in-advance vacation model isn’t your cup of tea.
 That’s okay!
 There’s no harm in only paying for what you’ll actually take advantage of.
 Stays like Nizuc Resort & Spa and the Ritz-Carlton offer a far more tailored getaway—think spa treatments in Mexico’s only ESPA-branded spa and inside experiences like cooking classes with a chef or baby turtle releases.

 Now’s your chance to dig into authentic Mexican cuisine